ebruck/radiotray-ng/README.md

    "sleep-timer" : 30,
    "split-title" : true,
    "tag-info-verbose" : true,
-   "volume-level" : 100
+   "volume-level" : 100,
+   "media-key-mapping : false,
+   "media-key-volume-up" : "Next",
+   "media-key-volume-down" : "Previous"
 }
 ```

 ```
             bookmarks: location of bookmarks file
         debug-logging: enable/disable verbose debug logging
  notification-verbose: more status information than normal
         notifications: turns on/off notification messages
           sleep-timer: value is in minutes
           split-title: attempts to reformat the notification into title/artist
      tag-info-verbose: displays in the menu stream information such as bitrate etc.
+    media-key-mapping: enable the mapping of media keys to volume up/down
+  media-key-volume-up: Media key to use for volume up (See GrabMediaPlayerKeys api for possible values.)
+media-key-volume-down: Media key to use for volume down (See GrabMediaPlayerKeys api for possible values.)

 ```
 Do not edit the config while Radiotray-NG is running or your changes will be lost.